How to Pickle Vegetables without Vinegar – A Guide to Lacto-fermentation

 Learning how to pickle vegetables without vinegar is simple.
 So is the equipment you’ll need.
 The goal is to keep your veggies fully submerged and keep oxygen out.

 If you’ve got these already, you’re set to go:

 - Suitable pickling weight (depending on container and ingredients)

 - Airlock (optional)

 (I’ll explain these in more detail below).

-If you have none of the above, the best way to get started is with a fermentation set.
-This comes with everything you’ll need without you having to get them seperately!
+If you have none of the above, the best way to get started is with a simple mason jar and a fermentation set.
+Together, these give you everything you’ll need without you having to get each item seperately!

 If that’s a bit out-of-budget, there’s no need to worry.
 It’s easy to get started with any effective jar or fermentation-safe container (see below).
-For beginners, I recommend jars such as these with airlocks.
+For beginners, using an airlock does add extra “security”.